Flood Response Planning

 - Shutting off mains gas, water and electricity supplies, ensuring that backup power to alarm systems is operating as intended.

 - Closing any valves to oil storage tanks.

 - Moving stock, furniture, documents, computers and portable electrical equipment to an upper storey.

 - Moving material-handling equipment, chargers, vehicles and trailers to higher ground.

 - Deploying any temporary flood protection measures such as sandbags to protect openings or help direct the flow of flood water away from buildings or stock.

-Whether you are located in the UK or Ireland, further guidance on flood response planning is available at www.environment-agency.gov.uk/business/topics/flooding/32362.aspx
+Further guidance on flood response planning is available at www.environment-agency.gov.uk/business/topics/flooding/32362.aspx

 Every year floods claim people’s lives so make sure that you and your team are aware of the hazards that you may face.
 Just six inches of fast flowing water can sweep you off your feet and less than a couple of feet are enough to float your car into deeper water.
 If you do have to walk through flood water, remember that manhole or drain covers may have been raised, dislodged or washed away which can create a drowning danger.
 Flood water can often be contaminated with sewage or hazardous materials, so avoid any contact whenever possible by wearing appropriate footwear and clothing.
 Remember that no business is more important than a human life!

 At NMU, we believe that helping our policyholders to prevent or reduce the damage and dangers caused by flooding, is a good investment.
 NMU’s risk management specialists are here to help.